lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - `YearSelector` in `src/components/game/YearSelector.tsx` accepts `number | null`.
 Before first interaction, `GameLayout1` passes `null` so the inline year input shows empty while the slider renders without committing a value.
   - `GameLayout1` tracks `yearInteracted` to avoid syncing a year into the inline input until the user interacts.

-- **Disabled Submit alerts (GameLayout1.handleDisabledSubmitClick)**
+- **Disabled Submit feedback (GameLayout1.handleDisabledSubmitClick)**
-  - Neither year nor location: "You must guess a year and location"
+  - Neither year nor location: triggers both card highlights and shows both inline alerts.
-  - Location only: "You must guess the location"
+  - Location only: highlights the `Where?` card and shows red inline "You must guess the location" in place of the placeholder.
-  - Year only: "You must guess the year"
+  - Year only: highlights the `When?` card and shows red inline "You must guess the year" in place of the placeholder.
-  - Delivery: shown as a toast notification (destructive variant) when the disabled Submit area is clicked.
+  - Delivery: card-specific 1s highlight ring + pulse (`ring-2 ring-orange-500 animate-pulse`) via `highlightWhen`/`highlightWhere`.
+Inline alerts use `showYearAlert`/`showLocationAlert` to replace the respective header placeholders.
+Alerts clear automatically when the corresponding input becomes valid.

 - **Manual submit guards (GameRoundPage.handleSubmitGuess)**
   - Rejects submit if `selectedYear === null`.